brandonpittman/conform/README.md

 Conform is a form validation library built on top of the [Constraint Validation](https://caniuse.com/constraint-validation) API.

-- Progressive enhancement: It is designed based on the [specification](https://dev.w3.org/html5/spec-LC/association-of-controls-and-forms.html#constraint-validation).
-From reporting validity of the form to setting custom error message of each fields.
-If you don't like part of the solution, you can always replace it with your own one.
+- **Progressive Enhancement**: It is designed based on the [HTML specification](https://html.spec.whatwg.org/dev/form-control-infrastructure.html#the-constraint-validation-api).
+From validating the form to reporting error messages for each field, if you don't like part of the solution, just replace it with your own.
-- Schema-first: Define the data structure and map it to smaller individual fieldset, then compose them to make complex form.
-Conform aims at making easy form easy, complex form simple.
+- **Framework Agnostic**: The DOM is the only dependency.
+Conform makes use of native [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) exclusively.
+You don't have to use React / Vue / Svelte to utilise this library.
-- Framework agnostic: The DOM is the only thing it depends on.
-It might utilize specific features for better integration, but the core will always be based on web standard.
+- **Flexible Setup**: It can validates fields anywhere in the dom with the help of [form attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#form).
+Also enables CSS pseudo-classes like `:valid` and `:invalid`, allowing flexible styling across your form without the need to manipulate the class names.

 ## Example